ttracx/Craig-O-Cleaner/HELPER_SETUP.md

-# Helper Tool Setup Guide
+e# Helper Tool Setup Guide

 This document explains how to set up the CraigOCleanHelper privileged helper tool for development and production.